bixbydevelopers/capsule-sample-space-resorts/README.md

 we use a distinct goal (`SpaceResort#all`) for the "find" queries in order to provide consistent annotation patterns per goal.

-We don't we set the goal to the `FindSpaceResorts` Action?
+Why don't we set the goal to the `FindSpaceResorts` Action?

 Another alternative would be to set the goal to the specific `FindSpaceResorts` Action, making it very clear how to fulfill the request.
 This approach would